Linkin Park: Every album ranked from worst to best

-Across seven albums and 17 years, Linkin Park’s seismic impact on modern rock was utterly undeniable.
+Across seven albums, Linkin Park’s seismic impact on modern rock has been utterly undeniable.
 From their explosive entry into – and reinvention of – the nu-metal scene via mainstream-straddling crossover success, to their unabashed willingness to experiment and reinvent themselves, they were both the gateway act that brought so many bands and fans into the current scene and trailblazers in bulldozing the boundaries of what rock could be.
 Many snobbishly high-minded critics dismissed them as a guitar-wielding ‘pop’ band manufacturing music for the masses.
 They missed not only the burning spirit within these songs, but the sheer brilliance of that machine-tooled consistency and accessibility, too.

 7. Living Things (2012)

 In 2012, it felt like Linkin Park had entered something of a holding pattern.
 The experimental audacity of 2010’s A Thousand Suns had won critical plaudits, but left many fans cold.
 Living Things felt like a patent effort to recapture the slick bombast of their trademark sound without altogether jettisoning the electronic experimentation they had been riding the years previously.
 There are standout tracks here – the bombastically angsty Lost In The Echo, shimmering alt. pop lead single Burn It Down, powerfully emotional crystalline ballad Castle Of Glass – but the album lacks the adventure and forward-thrust of others.
 Listening back, you get the sense that these songs were written with a deliberately low-key approach.
 Although that shouldn’t mean you overlook the numerous flashes of brilliance on Living Things, it has ensured they’ve been the fastest of LP’s career to fade in the memory.